typelevel/scalacheck/doc/UserGuide.md

   -minSuccessfulTests, -s: Number of tests that must succeed in order to pass a property -maxDiscardRatio, -r: The maximum ratio between discarded and succeeded tests allowed before ScalaCheck stops testing a property.
 At least minSuccessfulTests will always be tested, though.
-  -maxSize, -x: Maximum data generation size
+  -maxSize, -x: Maximum data generation size -propFilter, -f: Regular expression to filter properties on
 ```

 These command line arguments can also be used in SBT to tweak ScalaCheck's